 For Ryan’s plan, on the policy front, there are people who would rather do more on the tax side of the budget.
 There are concerns that it goes so significantly after programs for the poor and would restructure health care programs.
 So responsibility falls more on individuals.
 On the political side, it doesn’t lend itself to political compromise.

 Criticisms of the Obama plan are that it’s too little too late, that it doesn’t save enough, that it’s sort of a budget do-over.
 How come his first budget plan didn’t address some of these issues that are in the new plan?
 And mainly that it does not have the needed level of detail.

 Both plans have an awful lot to offer.
 Just by the nature of negotiation, there will have to be a combination [in what gets passed].
 Both are serious approaches and lend themselves to a solid compromise package.

-Graphic from the New York Times, comparing the budget plans put forth by President Obama and Rep. Paul Ryan, R-Wis.
-Click to see the full chart.
+Click here for a graphic from the New York Times, comparing the budget plans put forth by President Obama and Rep. Paul Ryan, R-Wis.